cthorpe1/travel-map/README.md

 [x] Folder Structure (actions/store/reducers)
 [x] Map initialization and default map position/zoom converted to redux [x]  Move countries.json into firestore
-[]  Convert Sidedrawer to redux. move logic and props for side drawer out of Map []  Redo authentication
+[x]  Convert Sidedrawer to redux. move logic and props for side drawer out of Map []  when createTrip, store reference to country in marker db entry []  Redo authentication